sourcenaman/sourcenaman/README.md

 - 👋 Hi, I’m @sourcenaman
 - 👀 I’m interested in Python and Tech
-- 🌱 I’m currently learning Django and React
+- 🌱 I’m currently learning Machine Learning and Deep Learning
 - 📫 You can reach me at namanvashishth12@gmail.com